aritzLizoain/CNN-Image-Segmentation/README.md

 :chart_with_upwards_trend: **Function**: sets details of the simulated images that are created in [image_simulation.py](https://github.com/aritzLizoain/Image-segmentation#22-image_simulationpy).
 The pixel intensity value of each element in the image can be defined.

-For more information regarding the image simulation please read [Theoretical Concepts: Image Simulation](https://github.com/aritzLizoain/Image-segmentation/blob/master/Theoretical%20Concepts/Image%20Simulation.md)
+:information_source: For more information regarding the image simulation please read [Theoretical Concepts: Image Simulation](https://github.com/aritzLizoain/Image-segmentation/blob/master/Theoretical%20Concepts/Image%20Simulation.md)

 ### 2.2 image_simulation.py